-Inmarsat's VP for Offshore Energy, Eric Griffin, explains how the technology works.
-"The mother ship for the mission, Ocean Zephyr, was fitted with two high power SAILOR100 GX antennas supplied by Cobham SATCOM that were configured to run simultaneously.
+Inmarsat's VP for Offshore Energy, Eric Griffin, said "The mothership for the mission, Ocean Zephyr, was fitted with two high-power SAILOR100 GX antennas supplied by Cobham SATCOM that were configured to run simultaneously.
 One was dedicated to getting broadcast quality images back to broadcasters, while the other was reserved for data transfer and operational communications."